 Solar Heat Harvesting Efficiency is proportional to the source-destination air temperature difference.
 To maximise the solar heat transferred we suggest during periods of the year when maximum attic temperature exceeds room temperature by modest amounts that you set the parameter to a low value, e.g. 1.5 °C, this will increase the amount of heat transferred reducing the operating hours of your conventional home heating system and reduce heating costs.

-When the difference between the maximum attic temperature exceeds room temperature by large amounts set the parameter higher, e.g. 4 °C or greater, this will increase the heating Solar Heat Harvester system efficiency as shown in the following charts for Attic Heat Harvesting and Conservatory Heat Harvesting.
+When the difference between the maximum attic temperature exceeds room temperature by large amounts set the parameter higher, e.g. 4 °C or greater, this will increase the heating Solar Heat Harvester system efficiency as shown in the following chart for Attic Heat Harvesting and Conservatory Heat Harvesting.

 b) Maximum Room temperature

-When the room temperature reaches or is above this pre-set value the solar Harvesting system is turned off.
+When the room temperature reaches or is above this pre-set value the Solar Harvesting system is turned off.
 If your central heating system is on and it's thermostat is set higher than the maximum room temperature set in the controller solar heat harvesting will not operate.
 To reduce heating costs ensure that the central heating thermostat is set to a lower temperature than the Attic Heat Harvester Controller Maximum Room Temperature parameter.

 Conventional heating systems use electricity in standby mode.
 We suggest turning off your conventional heating system during periods of the year when you only use attic/conservatory heat harvesting, the electricity saved will considerably exceed that used by the solar heat harvester and the heat harvested will be better than free!

 Hot attics increase home cooling costs.
 The controller can be ordered with an option to turn on an attic fan to exhaust hot attic air when attic temperature exceeds the maximum attic temperature reducing cooling costs, set this parameter to suit your home and local weather.

 d) Harvesting Blower/Fan air flow rate